 Our Company has complied with the National Standards for Occupational Health and Safety Management System (OHSMS / SMK3) issued by the Ministry of Manpower.
 This is part of the commitment to create and preserve occupational health, safety and security as well as to prevent potential work accidents which might inflict economic and non-economic losses.

 The implementation of OHSMS / SMK3 in Our Company covered training for preparedness, formulation of standard operating procedures, implementaiton of OHS patrols, socialization of security measures for visitors to business operational sites, safety director for workers, organization of emergency response simulation, hazards identification process, risk valuation and control process, as well as internal and external audit process.

 Our Company has obtained the ISO 9001:2015 certification on Quality Management System and ISO 14001:2015 certification on Environmental Management System at the corporate level and Sumut 1 Business Unit (BSP).

 Related to the national quality standards, the Sumut 1 (BSP) Business Unit of Our Company has also obtained the SNI (Indonesian National Standards) certification that has been compulsory for rubber plantation products since 2011.

 Our Company is also ranked based on the Evaluation Program for Corporate Performance Rating in Environmental Management (PROPER) of the Ministry of Environment and Forestry.
-In 2019 the Sumut 1 (BSP), Sumbar (BPP), Jambi 1 (AGW), Jambi 2, Bengkulu (AM), dan Lampung (HIM) Units attained the Blue PROPER rating for the National level.
+In 2021 the Sumut 1 (BSP), Sumbar (BPP), Jambi 1 (AMM), Jambi 2 (SNP), and Bengkulu (AM) Units attained the Blue PROPER rating for the National level.